DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/Part_I.md

 ## Exercise 1
 We are going to use the function "arrange" on the SCV dataframe.
 Explore the output after you run lines 32 and 33.
+`SCVSortbyPhase <- StewartCastleVillage %>%
+  arrange(DAACSPhase)`
 1. What did the arrange function do to the dataset?
-2. How does performing the action in R differ from doing it in Excel?
+2. How does the output created in R differ from what is produced using a similar function in Excel?